Lynk4/Advent-of-Cyber-2023/Task 11  [Day 5] Reverse engineering A Christmas DOScovery: Tapes of Yule-tide Past.md

 ***Questions:***

-How large (in bytes) is the AC2023.BAK file?
+1. How large (in bytes) is the AC2023.BAK file?

+ANSWER
 ```
 12,704
 ```

-What is the name of the backup program?
+2. What is the name of the backup program?

+ANSWER
 ```
 backupmaster3000
 ```

-What should the correct bytes be in the backup's file signature to restore the backup properly?
+3. What should the correct bytes be in the backup's file signature to restore the backup properly?

+ANSWER
 ```
 41 43
 ```

-What is the flag after restoring the backup successfully?
+4. What is the flag after restoring the backup successfully?

+ANSWER
 ```
 THM{0LD_5CH00L_C00L_d00D}
 ```